ubyrd/wabbajack/README.md

 	}
 }
 ```
-6. Install modlist from one of guides: https://www.wabbajack.org/modlists/gallery/
+6. Now you can install modlist from one of official guides: https://www.wabbajack.org/modlists/gallery/